Neutrino emission from binary neutron star mergers: characterizing light curves and mean energies: Results

-We are interested in particular in the coefficients $\beta_\nu$, which represents the time scale over which the luminosity drops.
-In \figref{coeff_beta} we present the values of $\beta_{\nu}$ for the three different species.
-While the value of this quantity does not seem to correlate strongly with either the reduced deformability $\ltilde$ or the mass ratio $q$, we can make a few interesting observations.
-The typical values of $\beta_{\nu}$ for electron neutrinos and antineutrinos are of the order of \unit[100]{ms}.
+We focus on the coefficients $\beta_\nu$, \ie the time scale over which the luminosity drops, shown in \figref{coeff_beta}.
+This quantity does not seem to correlate with either $\ltilde$ or $q$, but a few interesting observations are possible.
+Typical values of $\beta_{\nu}$ for electron neutrinos and antineutrinos are of the order of \unit[100]{ms}.
 Barring a few outlying points, the corresponding value for heavy neutrinos is between 100 and \unit[400]{ms}.
-It is interesting to see that these are rather long time scales, compared to the dynamical time scales associated with the \ac{MNS} ($\unit[\sim1]{ms}$).
-Clearly the decline of neutrino emission reactions is a steady and relatively slow process, associated with the cooling of matter in the remnant and disc.
-Indeed, a time scale of several hundreds of milliseconds is more in line with both the cooling time scale of the \ac{MNS} and with the accretion time scale of the disc \citep[see \eg][]{Perego:2014fma,Fernandez:2013tya}.
+These are rather long time scales, compared to the dynamical time scales associated with the \ac{MNS} ($\unit[\sim1]{ms}$).
+Clearly the decline of neutrino emission reactions is a steady and relatively slow process, associated with the cooling of matter in the remnant, and indeed a time scale of several hundreds of milliseconds is more in line with both the cooling time scale of the \ac{MNS} and with the accretion time scale of the disc \citep[see \eg][and \ref{sec:viscosity_dep}]{Perego:2014fma,Fernandez:2013tya}.

-The difference in the decrease rate between $\nue$'s (or $\nua$'s) and $\nux$ is likely related to the different production mechanisms and mean energies at the decoupling surfaces.
-Indeed a large fraction of the neutrino luminosity of all flavours comes from the cooling of the hot matter inside the \ac{MNS}.
-However $\nux$'s decouple deeper inside the remnant and their spectrum is significantly harder (see \secref{averageE}).
+The difference in the decrease rate between $\nue$/$\nua$'s and $\nux$'s is related to two causes.
+First, the neutrino origin: $\nue$'s and $\nua$'s are both emitted by the accretion disc and the central \ac{MNS}, while $\nux$'s mostly by the latter.
+Second, the different mean energies at the decoupling surfaces: $\nux$'s decouple deeper inside the remnant and their spectrum is significantly harder (see next section).
 These hotter neutrinos still diffuse between the equilibrium decoupling surface and the last scattering surface, due to the opacity provided by quasi-elastic scattering off free baryons.
 Since the cross section for this process depends quadratically on the neutrino energy, the opacity for $\nux$'s (and consequently also its cooling time scale) is significantly larger and the cooling of the deepest layers proceeds at a slower pace.